lukesahula/markdown-cv/index.md

 ## Intro

-I am a software developer with over 10 years of experience gained across startups (including one I co-founded) and larger companies.
-While I specialize in frontend development, I'm also comfortable working on backend systems when needed.
-I have several years of experience in UX/UI design as well.
-I am motivated by working on meaningful, ethical products that prioritize user needs.
-Having worked on products from initial concept through to launch and long-term maintenance, I bring a broad and versatile skill set.
-My strongest area is the front of the frontend, where I focus on translating design into accessible, high-quality implementations with great attention to detail.
+I'm a software developer with over a decade of experience spanning startups (including one I co-founded) and larger companies.
+While I specialize in frontend development, I’m equally comfortable contributing to backend systems and bring several years of hands-on UX/UI design experience.
+I thrive on building meaningful, ethical products that prioritize real user needs.
+With a track record of delivering products from concept to launch and through long-term maintenance, I offer a versatile, end-to-end skill set that bridges design and engineering.

 ## Skills

 **Technologies**

-- TypeScript, React, Redux, Svelte, Next, Nest, Git, Storybook, Figma, Python
+- TypeScript, React, NextJS, TailwindCSS, Redux (RTK + RTK-Query), Vite, Svelte, Git, Figma

-**Practices**

-- Test driven development, Code review, Documentation writing, Atomic Git commits

 ## Occupation